SergeyKurdyukov/goreact-file-manager/README.md

 7) You need to install Angular `npm install -g @angular/cli`
 8) To start web UI go to `/public/ui` and make: `ng serve --open`.
 The main page will be accessible here `http://localhost:4200/`
 9) To run tests make `php artisan test`

+### Demo:
+You can see the project video presentation in a file demo.mp4